EmperorArthurIX/MLOnClick/README.md

 and other simple algorithms, **without** having to write a hundred lines of code every single time?

-I want to create something like [ILovePDF](https://www.ilovepdf.com/)!
+We want to create something like [ILovePDF](https://www.ilovepdf.com/)!

-##### I could find no solution out there, so I thought I'll just go ahead and build it myself and save everyone around me a tonne of time, for free, unless any of you choose to pay me as an intern ;)
+##### We could find no solution out there, so we thought we'll just go ahead and build it ourself and save everyone around us a tonne of time, for free, unless any of you choose to pay us as an intern ;)

 ---
 ## What it does